italia/spid-cie-oidc-django/README.md

 The examples projects are instead in the folder `examples/`.

 There is a substantial difference between an app and a project.
-The app is installed using a common python package manager, such as poetry or pip, and can be used, inherited, and integrated into other projects.
+The app is installed using a common python package manager, such as _poetry_ or _pip_, and can be used, inherited, and integrated into other projects.

 A project is a service configuration that integrates one or more applications.
-In this repository we have three example project for demo purpose.
+In this repository we have three example projects for demo purpose.

 ### Summary